wavded/humane-js/readme.md

 clear and grabs the users attention.
 It is framework independent.
 Customizable.

 ## Setup
+Setup is simple:

+  - Download tar/zip
+  - Select a [theme](wiki/Themes) from humane-themes dir. (or use bold-dark.css if you want the one on the demo)
-Simply include the JS and CSS file on your page.
+  - Include the theme CSS in your page
+  - Include humane.js in your page

 ## Demo/Usage

 You can see a [demo and usage here](http://wavded.github.com/humane-js/)

-## Custom Theme Support
+## Custom Themes

-This is coming.
-Allowing you to fork the project and add your own themes and push them back to this repo.
+Got a neat theme and/or animation, love to see it.
+View themes/bold-dark.css for an template to get started.
+Please fork the project and submit your themes and then update the [wiki](wiki/Themes) page with a screenshot and/or description.

 ## Browser Support